Weather of 2010: January 10–11

 Heavy rain and melt water caused the worst floods in Albania in nearly 50 years, as 2, 500 homes being evacuated.
 An artificial lake in the Kosinj valley overflowed after it rose by 8 centimeters in 1 hour.
 The worst hit areas in Albania were the Shkodra district and to a lesser degree Tirana.

-On January 10, Croatia declared a national flood emergency as the Neretva river valley is flooded.
-The town of Metkovic was also flooded as the river reached a near-record high level.
+On January 10, Croatia declared a national flood emergency as the Neretva river valley was flooded.
+The town of Metković was also flooded as the river reached a near-record high level.
 Northern Croatia also got flooded in related storm system.
 Heavy hailstorms also hit the Dubrovnik that day.

 Snow hit the Czech Republic on January 10.

 During the early hours of January 10, light snow showers spread across parts of Central England and Wales.
 The maximum temperature was -13.5 °C in Altnaharra and low of -18.4 °C was recorded at Kinbrace.
 On the 11th rain, sleet and snow traveled northwards throughout the early hours.
 Allenheads in England had fears over a potential 15 ft snowdrift.
 A low of -21.0 °C was recorded in Altnaharra in Highland Region.

-More than 300 flights were canceled in the 10th and 11th at Germany's Frankfurt Airport.
-All three runways were cleared and being used by the 12th despite of light snow falls that day.
+More than 300 flights were cancelled on 10 and 11 January at Germany's Frankfurt Airport.
+All three runways were cleared and being used by 12 January despite light snow falls that day.

-The snowstorms and blizzards of the 11th brought widespread travel chaos to Germany, Austria, Switzerland and Hungary.
+The snowstorms and blizzards of 11 January brought widespread travel chaos to Germany, Austria, Switzerland and Hungary.
 Airports, Motorways and railways were closed en masse due to heavy snow and ice.
 Lithuania, Latvia, Estonia, Finland, Liechtenstein, the Czech Republic and Slovakia also reported some snowfall.

 The Banbury Guardian and Oxford Mail released videos and photos of Oxford and Banbury on the 11th as part of a name and shame campaign against the idiotic people walking on the frozen canal.